-The purpose and intent of the program is to "...impose reasonable registration and disclosure requirements on campaign consultants...[to] assist the public in making informed decisions, and protect public confidence in the electoral and governmental processes."3
+The purpose and intent of the program is to "...impose reasonable registration and disclosure requirements on campaign consultants...[to] assist the public in making informed decisions, and protect public confidence in the electoral and governmental processes."

 The public oversight of campaign consultants was intended to highlight political relationships and financial transactions that were otherwise not easily accessible to the public at the time.
 Since the program's inception, there have been minimal updates to the program.
-There was a 2011 ballot measure to amend the program that failed, and in 2024 the Ethics Commission adopted regulations requiring the full electronic filing of campaign consultant disclosures.4 Also in 2024, voters approved Proposition D, the ethics reform measure placed on the ballot by the Ethics Commission.
-Proposition D created an amendment provision for the campaign consultant chapter of the C&GCC, which allows legislative changes to be made to the program if such changes are approved by supermajorities of both the Ethics Commission and the Board of Supervisors.
-Prior to Prop D, changes to the campaign consultant could only be made through a ballot measure.
+There was a 2011 ballot measure to amend the program that failed, and in 2024 the Ethics Commission adopted regulations requiring the full electronic filing of campaign consultant disclosures.5 Also in 2024, voters approved

-3 Campaign & Governmental Conduct Code § 3.500.
+4 Campaign & Governmental Conduct Code § 3.500.
 Article I, Chapter 5 of the C&GCC and its supporting regulations specify how this program operates.

-4 Proposition F - Voter Information Pamphlet: November 8, 2011; https://webbie1.sfpl.org/multimedia/pdf/elections/november8 2011.pdf
+5 Proposition F - Voter Information Pamphlet: November 8, 2011; https://webbie1.sfpl.org/multimedia/pdf/elections/november8 2011.pdf